So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 You can also wander the bustling streets of Shinjuku and check out the electronics stores, or ABC Mart and Onitsuka Tiger for shoes.

-3 Areas for Vintage & Thrifting in Tokyo
+3 Bonus Areas for Vintage & Thrifting in Tokyo

 1. Shimokitazawa